 Excerpt from artist statement in Discovery exhibition publication, organized by the Discovery Consortium, St. John's, Newfoundland, 1997.

-Pratt is one of Canada's most respected realist painters.
-She is known for her perceptive depiction of light and the themes of domestic life, which recur in her work.
+Mary (West) Pratt is one of Canada's most important and popular realist painters.
+She is known for her perceptive depiction of light and for the themes of domestic life that recur in her work.